swc-lebedevn/compose-files/README.md

    cp -r /var/lib/poolparty-9/auth_service/keycloak/data/. /opt/keycloak/data/
    chown -R 1000:root /opt/keycloak/data
    ```
+   If you are using an external Keycloak instance you can skip this step.
+Just make sure to update the Keycloak address
+   in `.env` file.
 6. Exit the container using the `exit` command, and stop the containers.
 Be careful not to delete the volumes.
    ```shell
    docker compose -f docker-compose.yaml -f migration.yaml down